processone/docs.ejabberd.im/content/admin/ejabberdctl/muc-admin.md

 ---
-title: ejabberdctl - Multi User Chat Administration Commands
+title: Multi User Chat Administration Commands
+toc: true
+menu: Multi User Chat (MUC)
 ---

-# Multi User Chat Administration Commands

-* This line is a placeholder to generate the table of contents {:toc}
----

-## Prerequisite
+# Prerequisite

 Most of the command to manage MUC service depends on the activation of `mod_muc_admin` module in ejabberd.